-"If God were sitting here with us today, what is one thing you would ask Him?"
+"If God were sitting here with us today, what is one thing you would ask him?”
 The question may sound cliche, and the responses in Compassion International’s video are at once heartbreaking and totally adorable.
 But I feel like there’s another lesson for us in this precious video.

 If you have questions for God, why aren’t you asking them?

-Jesus tells us in the Sermon on the Mount, “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+In the Sermon on the Mount Jesus tells us, Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
-Or which one of you, if his son asks him for bread, will give hima stone?
+Or which one of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
-If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!”
+If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in Heaven give good things to those who ask him (Matthew 7:7-11).

-Don’t worry about how silly or angry or eloquent your words are: He just wants to hear your voice.
+Don’t worry about how silly or angry or eloquent your words are: he just wants to hear your voice.